This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 China’s National Health Commission has confirmed the virus can be transmitted from person to person through “droplet transmission” — where a virus is passed on due to an infected person sneezing or coughing — as well as by direct contact.

-There are at least 780 confirmed cases of novel coronavirus in 28 countries and territories outside mainland China.
-Five people have died outside of mainland China from the virus — in the Philippines, Hong Kong, Japanese, Taiwan, and France.
+There are at least 880 confirmed cases of novel coronavirus in 28 countries and territories outside mainland China.
+Five people have died outside of mainland China from the virus — in the Philippines, Hong Kong, Japan, Taiwan, and France.

 A number of countries, such as the United States and Japan, have evacuated their nationals on flights from Wuhan, capital of Hubei province and the epicenter of the outbreak.